smartypantsgc9/website_dsc180a/README.md

 > pip install requests

-## might have to install some more modules depending on your base environment
+You might have to install some more modules depending on your base environment

 > python3 app/run.py